Water Color Paintings by Janet Reasoner

 These backpacks were made possible by a Learn, Play, Create Grant from Dutchess County.

-Try them on the pickleball court at Stanford Recreation.
+Try them out on the new courts at Stanford Recreation!

 We are pleased to offer a certified alternative for recycling batteries and small electronics.